Brand Tracking to Measure what Matters

 How do you measure brand success?

-While it is important to monitor social media and track your website visits and conversions, these tactics alone will never provide you with rich attitudinal insights which are synchronized with your markets and benchmarked with competitive data.
+While monitoring social media and tracking your website visits and conversions is essential, these tactics alone will never provide you with rich attitudinal insights synchronized with your markets and benchmarked with competitive data.
 Designing a survey that tracks your brand performance accurately is critical to success.
 So also is building the best market research methods for sampling…

-Market research professional services firms are great resources to help guide you through the steps of what works in practice vs theory when it comes to executing a brand tracking study for your industry versus one that comes from a template from a software tool service.
-They will have experience developing real-life practical “operationally-efficient” online sample designs and questionnaires that will serve you well and save you time and resources in the long run.
+Market research professional services firms are great resources to help guide you through the steps of what works in practice vs. theory when it comes to executing a brand tracking study for your industry versus one that comes from a template from a software tool service.
+In addition, they will have experience developing real-life practical “operationally-efficient” online sample designs and questionnaires that will serve you well and save you time and resources in the long run.

 How to create a brand tracking survey for high customer engagement

-To design a questionnaire thinking about what you want to ask is a key goal.
-Now you must consider respondent participation and and quality when programming your online survey to collect data, and this is where planning is key.
-Here are some important considerations to keep in mind for a survey that will be deployed for brand tracking research:
+Thinking about what you want to ask is a crucial goal to design a questionnaire.
+In addition, you must consider respondent participation and quality when programming your online survey to collect data, where planning is vital.

 - Surveys should be engaging – the survey should be focused and on point, the organization should try hard to refrain from asking every question they can think to ask.